emmolab/VolumeMaster/README.md

 - A headless software varient
 - Full Windows support
 - VoiceMeeter integration, control voicemeeter tracks
+- Linux support.
+Thanks to emmolab

 ## What’s to come...
 This project is still in active development, so here are some of the features we plan to add in the future.

-- Linux support.
-Its getting there...
-(We will need to remake the backend script from the ground up for this.)
 - More cases!
 I mean more!
 All of the cases, every case.
 Front controls top controls you name it!
 - Not yet sure how to do this one but somewhere down the line we would like to add control over hardware devices like microphones and speakers.
 - Buttons for possible functions like muting and config switching.